jacob5257-dev/HCPPrograms/README.md

 ## What is this?

 This repository holds the code for the HCP Programs.
 The HCP Programs are a set of programs used in the Honors Computer Programming 1 class.
 The programs are written with the latest version of Java on the latest version of the JDK.
 The programs are written in VSCode and IntelliJ IDEA on Ubuntu.
-CodingBat solutions are available under "CodingBat-<category>" folders.
+CodingBat solutions are available under "CodingBat-{category}" folders.
+Python CodingBats are in "CodingBatPython".
 Programs are available by unit in their respective folder.

 ## How do I use this?